Biological Causes of Anxiety: Root Causes of Anxiety Part 2

 Toxins have a direct effect on the brain and nervous system.

-Symptoms can vary based on the individual, amount of exposure or the toxin encountered.
+Symptoms can vary based on the individual, the amount of exposure, or the toxin encountered.

-The result is always a negative impact on our brains, bodies and nervous systems.
+The result always negatively impacts our brains, bodies, and nervous systems.

 Symptoms of Toxicity: